Griswold Conservation Area in Blue Mound, IL

 - Short 1/2 mile trail connects site with the city of Blue Mound, Illinois

 - Map of Conservation Areas

 The site features one of the glacial kame “mounds” of the Blue Mound area.
-Through the efforts of the citizens and civic groups of the Blue Mound area and the Macon County Conservation District, this forty-acre site has become an attractive recreational and educational facility and provides the area with much-needed wildlife habitat.
+Through the efforts of Blue Mound area citizens and civic groups, and the Macon County Conservation District, this 45-acre site has become an attractive recreational and educational facility and provides much-needed wildlife habitat.

-The Griswold Conservation Area has an interesting geologic history.
-The tall mound, formed by the glaciers, rises 80-feet above the surrounding farmland.
+Griswold Conservation Area has an interesting geologic history.
+The tall mound, formed by the glaciers, rises 80 feet above the surrounding farmland.
 At 706 feet above sea level, it is the second highest point in Macon County and provides spectacular views.
-On a clear day you can see four counties!
+On a clear day you can see four counties.

-The mound is a glacial kame, or a cone-shaped hill of gravel formed as the glacier melted.
-A kame is formed at an intersection of ice crevices as water, carrying gravel from on top of the glacier, drains through the crevice.
-This kame was left behind with the melting of the llinois glacial episode 75,000 years ago.
+The mound is a glacial kame, or a cone-shaped hill of gravel that forms as a glacier melts.
+Kames form at intersections of ice crevices as water, carrying gravel from on top of the glacier, drains through the crevice.
+This kame was left behind with the melting of the lllinois glacial episode 75,000 years ago.

-The north portion of the Griswold Conservation Area is now a wildlife sanctuary.
-A surprising number of wildlife species inhabit, or visit the site.
-Many birds either nest in the cliffs or stop over at Griswold Conservation Area during migration.
-Hawks and owls hunt the abundant field mice, moles, ground squirrels and rabbits in the park.
+The north portion of Griswold Conservation Area is now a wildlife sanctuary.
+A surprising number of wildlife species inhabit or visit the site.
+Many birds nest in the cliffs or stop at Griswold Conservation Area during migration.
+Hawks and owls hunt the park’s abundant field mice, moles, ground squirrels, and rabbits.
 Other wildlife observed at the “mound” include groundhogs, skunks, opossums, deer, foxes and coyotes.

-Natural history programs can be scheduled for presentation at the Griswold Conservation Area.
-Call 217-423-7708 for further information.
+You can schedule natural history programs for your group at Griswold Conservation Area.
+Call 217-423-7708 for more information.